 We saw and experienced so much during this trip; it is hard to account for every little detail.
 So I will highlight the most noteworthy in each country we passed.

-With such a long trip that covered nine countries, we crossed a lot of borders.
-The crossing between the Arab countries and between Syria and Turkey was very painful.
+We crossed many borders with such a long trip that covered nine countries.
+The crossing between the Arab countries and between Syria and Turkey was harrowing.

-In some cases, we had to wait hours for our passports to be processed and for our belonging to be searched.
+Sometimes, we had to wait hours for our passports to be processed and for our belongings to be searched.
 In others, we had to pay bribes to border agents to avoid harassment.

-The process improved dramatically when we crossed into Europe – and that was before the establishment of the European Union.
+The process improved dramatically when we crossed into Europe – and that was before the establishment of the European Union and their common borders.

-Kuwait was where I grow up.
-I had a lifelong of experiences here, so nothing extra special to share here.
-Some of the famous sights and places in Kuwait are the Kuwait Towers with commanding views of the city, the Island of Failaka – with Alexandar the Great ruins, Covered Shopping Malls, and the long Cornish Drive.
+Kuwait was where I grew up.
+I had a lifelong of experiences here, so there is nothing extra special to share here.
+Some famous sights and places in Kuwait are the Kuwait Towers with commanding views of the city, the Island of Failaka – with Alexandar the Great ruins, Covered Shopping Malls, and the long Cornish Drive.

 Interesting Fact: Most Kuwaitis pack up and head to the desert for a week-long camping vacation called "Barr".
-During this Kuwaitis try to go back to their Bedouin roots, but nowadays, their tents are full of modern luxuries like big-screen TVs and satellite dishes.
+During this time, Kuwaitis try to return to their Bedouin roots, but nowadays, their tents are full of modern luxuries like big-screen TVs and satellite dishes.

-Iraq is an ancient and beautiful land, and its people were very friendly and helpful.
+Iraq is an ancient and beautiful land, and its people were amiable and helpful.
 But we learned two important facts about this country very quickly.
 One, avoid public bathrooms like the plague—two, not a good place for campers.